 Gum disease can be prevented by practicing and following good oral hygiene habits.
 Patients can start by following routine brushing and flossing, visiting a dentist for check-ups and cleanings.

 How can we treat gum disease?

-Set-up a consultation with our top-class Las Vegas dentist, Dr. Most.
-He will perform a complete oral exam, including checking your gums for signs of gingivitis or periodontitis.
-Ask him about the causes of gum disease, including the impact smoking has on oral health.
+You can set-up a consultation with our top-class Las Vegas dentist, Dr. Most.
+He will perform a complete oral exam and also check your gums for signs of gingivitis or periodontitis.
 Contact the office today for a convenient appointment.